 As a junior player, Letizia spent four seasons in the OHL with the Plymouth Whalers after being selected in the fourth round of the 2002 OHL Draft.
 He served as one of the team captains for two seasons.
 The defenseman signed his first professional contract with the Rockford Icehogs of the former United Hockey League.
 During his time there, Letizia earned a nomination for Rookie of the Year and won a Colonial Cup Championship in 2007.

-Letizia currently resides in Somerset, Pa. with his wife Alana, and their daughter Myla.
+Letizia currently resides in Somerset, Pa. with his wife Alana, their daughter Myla and son Niko.

 Assistant coach Nick Shackford is in his third season with the Tomahawks after recently serving as the assistant coach and director of player personnel for the now defunct Keystone Ice Miners of the North American Hockey League.

 Coach Shackford’s seven years of NAHL coaching and hockey operations experience include one year with the New Mexico Mustangs, two years with the Kenai River Brown Bears, and two years with the Port Huron Fighting Falcons / Keystone Ice Miners franchise.